2018 Six-red World Championship

-The 2018 SangSom Six-red World Championship was a six-red snooker invitational tournament being held between 3 and 8 September 2018 at the Bangkok Convention Center in Bangkok, Thailand.
+The 2018 SangSom Six-red World Championship was a six-red snooker invitational tournament held between 3 and 8 September 2018 at the Bangkok Convention Center in Bangkok, Thailand.

 Mark Williams was the defending champion, but he lost in the last 16 to amateur player Mohammed Shehab.

 The event was won by Kyren Wilson, defeating Ding Junhui 8–4 in the final.

 Prize money

 The breakdown of prize money is shown below: